alleyinteractive/.github/README.md

 - Specify the database image to use.
 - Accepts a string.
 - Defaults to `'mysql:8.0'`.
-Can be disabled by setting it to `false`.
+Can be disabled by setting it to an empty string.

 ##### `working-directory`